Shnat is where I made the decision to live the rest of my life building a better world as a Shomer.

 Communa - For the Communa chapter, the Shnat group is given the opportunity to live together at the center of Haifa while managing their collective home life autonomously, sharing time, space, budgets, chores, and celebrations, which they build and shape as a group.
 The two main aspects of this chapter are exploring and learning about the meaning of communal living as Shomrim*ot, while also having a heavy emphasis on volunteering across various sections of Haifa’s multifaceted society.
 Thic an include work with at-risk youth, coexistence projects, caring for animals and more.
 The goal here is to experience a model of the urban Shomeric lifestyle in the 21st century; one where the kvutza lives communally and engages in the reality around them through social justice work in a range of areas.

 Machon – Machon L’Madrichei Chutz La’Aretz (The Institute for youth leaders abroad) is a 4 month intensive leadership training course based in Jerusalem.
 For this section of the program, participants live, study, and tour with a cohort made up of various other international youth movements across the religious and political spectrum, in order to become better prepared as youth leadership for their respective communities after the program.
 The classes range from various topics such as Hadracha (leadership and informal education), Jewish and Israeli history, politics, Hebrew, Judaism and more.
-Compared to any other part of the Shnat program, Machon encourages critical discuss, learning and political engagement in a challenging pluralist environment situated in arguably the most interesting and engaging cities in the world.
+Compared to any other part of the Shnat program, Machon encourages critical discussions, learning and political engagement in a challenging pluralist environment situated in arguably the most interesting and engaging cities in the world.